 Born in the remote village of Smiljan (just outside of Gospić, in present day Croatia’s mountainous Northern Dalmatia region), Tesla was a subject of the Austrian Empire by birth (before becoming an American citizen at age 35).
 His father was an Orthodox minister and his mother was, as described by Tesla, “an inventor of the first order and would, I believe, have achieved great things had she not been so remote from modern life and its multifold opportunities.”

 After immigrating to the United States, Tesla immediately began working for Thomas Edison, thanks to a recommendation from Charles Batchelor who ran the Edison Electric Light Company of Europe based in Paris, for which Tesla worked.
 After a dramatic falling out with Edison, Tesla worked as a day laborer in New York City digging ditches for nearly a year, while still working every evening on his AC induction motor until he finally found a financier in 1884 and formed the Tesla Electric Company on Pearl Street, just blocks from Edison’s power station.

 War of the Currents

-Telsa was an important contributor to the use of commercial electricity, and is best known for developing the modern polyphase alternating current (AC) electrical supply system using and induction motor he invented.
+Telsa was an important contributor to the use of commercial electricity, and is best known for developing the modern polyphase alternating current (AC) electrical supply system using an induction motor he invented.
 His many revolutionary developments in the field of electromagnetism in the late 19th and early 20th centuries were based on the theories of electromagnetic technology discovered by Michael Faraday.
 Without them, more dangerous, often deadly, AC apparatus would have continued to be used, or direct current (DC), which was favored by Edison, but unsustainably required a power plant to be located within one mile of its delivery point for the system to operate.
 This led to the ‘War of the Electric Currents’ which further fueled his rivalry with Edison.
 During this period Edison was backed by J. Pierpont Morgan and Tesla financed by George Westinghouse.